Data privacy and exchange in Managed deployments

 Help us improve Dynatrace for your users by sending usage data from browsers

-Dynatrace uses Woopra (a customer-analytics provider headquartered in San Francisco, California) to analyze the usage of Dynatrace Managed and provides customers with better experience.
+For older versions, Dynatrace uses Woopra (a customer-analytics provider headquartered in San Francisco, California) to analyze the usage of Dynatrace Managed and provides customers with better experience.
 Woopra utilizes cookies that are stored on each end user’s computer.
 Thereby, information such as IP address, geolocation, browser or device type, along with user-action details within Dynatrace Managed are captured.
 Disabling this setting prevents such usage data from being sent.

 Use Mission Control as email notifications sender